 Ag Students Receive Farm Bureau Scholarships

-Monroe County Farm Bureau has awarded two $750 scholarships to local students aspiring to careers in agriculture.
-Interviews were held on May 11 and the committee’s selections were notified the following week.
-Recipients of the awards can use the funds to attend college, trade school, or apprenticeship programs which support the agricultural industry.
+Monroe County Farm Bureau has awarded three $750 scholarships to local students aspiring to careers in agriculture.
+The Selection Committee met on May 29 to determine this year’s winners.
+Recipients of the awards can use the funds to attend college, trade school, or apprenticeship programs that support the agricultural industry.

-“These students are the future of the agriculture industry of Monroe County, and we consider these scholarships to be an investment in the future of our community,” said Mark Mathe, president of the Monroe County Farm Bureau.
-“Their success will impact the future success of farms and agri-businesses in our area.”
+“These students are the future of the agriculture industry of Monroe County, and we consider these scholarships to be an investment in the future of our community,” said Mark Mathe, President of the Monroe County Farm Bureau.
+“Their achievements will impact the future success of farms and agri-businesses in our area.”